 A few practical ways to help:

-• Place her pot on a tray filled with pebbles and water, making sure the bottom of the pot sits above the waterline (it sounds like an art installation, but it genuinely raises the local humidity around her)
+• Place the pot on a tray filled with pebbles and water, making sure the bottom of the pot sits above the waterline

-• Group her with other humidity-loving plants like heartleaf philodendron or philodendron brasil
+• Group it with other humidity-loving plants like heartleaf philodendron or philodendron brasil

-• Move her to a bathroom or kitchen where ambient humidity tends to be higher
+• Move it to a bathroom or kitchen where ambient humidity tends to be higher

 • Use a humidifier nearby during winter when indoor heating dries the air significantly